 The site and on the sides of the subsidiaries are used cookies.
 We use them for maximum convenience while using our services.
 If you agree to save the information contained in the cookies, please continue to use the service.
 If not, please change your browser settings.

-Nearly 50 diplomats and representatives of the governments from around the world took part in the Raphael Lemkin Seminar which was organised by the Auschwitz Institute for Peace and Reconciliation (AIPR) in collaboration with the International Centre for Education about Auschwitz and the Holocaust and the United Nations.
+Nearly 50 people attended the Raphael Lemkin seminar, organised by the Auschwitz Institute for Peace and Reconciliation (AIPR), in collaboration with the International Centre for Education about Auschwitz and the Holocaust.

 At the 66th anniversary of the Auschwitz-Birkenau State Museum, the "If not for those ten..." awards were presented.
 This is a distinction awarded by the director of the Museum to volunteers and representatives of institutions each year for their support at the Memorial Site.

 “Paths of my life.
 Recollections of a violinist from Birkenau” is the title of the memoirs of Heleny Dunicz Niwińska, a former prisoner of Auschwitz who spent two years playing in the women’s orchestra in the German Nazi camp of Auschwitz II-Birkenau.
 This latest book published by the Auschwitz Museum is the first Polish publication devoted to the women’s orchestra....

 Director of the Auschwitz-Birkenau State Museum and president of the Auschwitz-Birkenau Foundation, Dr Piotr M.A.
 Cywiński, was awarded the Knight's Cross of the Order of Saint Charles, the highest decoration of state of the Principality of Monaco.